 Firstly, the CNCG will audit all applications and provide an onsite evaluation.
 Based on feedback and readiness, the application will then be submitted to UNESCO Headquarters for the same process.
 Minimally, this process takes three years and average is five years.
 All aspiring Canadian Geoparks must submit their application to the CNCG before submitting to UNESCO.

-Applications should be submitted to the CNCG between the period of 1 October – 1 December ONLY.
+Applications may be submitted at any time, but the ideal time is during fall or winter (no later than 31 March) if the objective is to have onsite evaluation in the following summer.
 This facilitates planning of onsite evaluations of successful applications for the following year.
 The application must be concise and comprehensive, not exceeding 50 pages (including photos and maps) in either English or French.

 The application to CNCG is to include: